 When Naphtalie Onstot read an online study earlier this year about toxins in plastic teethers, she freaked out.
-A self-described “crunchy granola,” the mother of two didn’t want her then 6-month-old son Clay ingesting harmful chemicals, and she took to the internet to find an alternative.
+A self-described “crunchy granola,” the mother of two didn’t want her then 6-month-old teething son to ingest harmful chemicals, and she took to the internet to find an alternative.
 That alternative was wood.
 And, as luck would have it, her husband Jon had just started dabbling in woodworking after receiving a scroll saw from his brother-in-law.
 Once his wife told him the news, Jon disappeared into the garage and emerged 30 minutes later holding a wooden teether shaped like a pair of brass knuckles.
 Bathed in sawdust, Tough Love Teethers was born.

 TLTs are non-toxic teething toys designed to soothe aching gums while “helping children avoid chemicals hidden in plastics.”
 Also, to make babies look tough.
 They’re made of 100 percent maple wood (to order) and are billed as antimicrobial and self-healing ⏤ which means no bacteria, and no splinters.
 Jon, who owns a construction business with his dad and brother, makes the teethers on the side ⏤ usually before and after work and on weekends ⏤ in the family’s Santa Paula, CA, garage.